oven-sh/bun.report/explainer.md

 Instead of bloating Bun's binary with hundreds of megabytes of debug symbols, we put the version, platform, and stack addresses into a VLQ-encoded URL.

 On panic or crash, we print the URL to this page, which this tool re-maps into a stacktrace.
-From there, we redirect to file a GitHub issue with the stack trace prefilled.
+From there, we redirect to GitHub issue prefilled with the stack trace.

 This is similar in spirit to a JavaScript sourcemap.